A hypermedia system consists of a number of components, including:

 As described by Fielding, a RESTful system is stateless: every request should encapsulate all information necessary to respond to that request, with no side state or context stored on either the client or the server.

-This violation of the Statelessness REST architectural constraint has proven to be useful for building web applications and, for the most part, does not appear to have had a significant impact on the overall flexibility of the approach.
+This violation of the Statelessness REST architectural constraint has proven to be useful for building web applications and does not appear to have had a major impact on the overall flexibility the web.
 But it is worth bearing in mind that even Web 1.0 applications often violate the purity of REST in the interest of pragmatic trade-offs.

-It should be noted, however, that sessions do cause additional operational complexity headaches when deploying hypermedia servers, which now may need to have shared access to the session state information stored across an entire cluster.
-So Fielding was correct in pointing out that an ideal RESTful system, one that did not violate this constraint, would, indeed, be simpler and therefore more robust.
+And it must be said that sessions do cause additional operational complexity headaches when deploying hypermedia servers; these may need shared access to session state information stored across an entire cluster.
+So Fielding was correct in pointing out that an ideal RESTful system, one that did not violate this constraint, would be simpler and therefore more robust.